 Because of the highly-stressful and often life-threatening situations concentrated in military service, many military members and veterans suffer from PTSD.
 Being exposed to a traumatic event alone, however, is not enough to be diagnosed with PTSD.
 There are many requirements that a condition must meet before it can be considered PTSD.

 Listed below are the different requirements that must be met in seven different categories before a condition can be diagnosed as PTSD for military disability purposes.

 Note: These requirements are strictly for assigning Military Disability Ratings to PTSD for Military Disability.
 Other organizations, psychologists, etc., may diagnose PTSD on different standards.
 Regardless, the requirements below are commonly accepted overall as a good general guideline for diagnosing PTSD.

 Once the condition fulfills all of the requirements, it can then be officially diagnosed as PTSD by a mental health professional for the purpose of Military Disability.

 Diagnostic Requirements for PTSD

-The condition must meet the requirements in each of the following categories in order to be diagnosed as Post-Traumatic Stress Disorder:
+The condition must meet the requirements in each of the following categories in order to be diagnosed as Post-Traumatic Stress Disorder for Military Disability purposes:

-Stressor (the traumatic event): It must be proven that the individual was exposed to a traumatic event in at least one of the following ways:
+Stressor (the traumatic event): The individual must have been exposed to a traumatic event in at least one of the following ways: